qcif-training/StatisticalComparisonsUsingR/_episodes/07-Multiple-Testing.md

 ## Multiple testing
 In ANOVA, if H<sub>0</sub> is rejected, we carry out a __post hoc__ test to identify which group(s) are significantly different from the other ones.
-If there are three groups, that means we are performing 3 comparisons:
+If there are three groups (A, B and C), that means we are performing 3 comparisons:
 1. A vs B
 2. A vs C
 3. B vs C